Table of Contents

 Furthermore, as the bow is detachable and can be attached to, for example, a tugboat, the ice breaking capacity is engaged only when it is needed.
 During ice free season the same vessel can operate without the ice breaking bow.
 It is foreseen that in coming years the need for ice breaking services will increase due to increasing activities at seas (offshore wind parks, aqua farming, monitoring services, etc.).

-In 2023 TalTech’s team conducted the model scale experiments in the ice test basin of Aker Arctic in Finland.
+In 2023 the model scale experiments were conducted in the ice test basin of Aker Arctic in Finland.
 The testing provided valuable insight into the ice breaking mechanism and the behaviour of the concept in different ice conditions.
 While the bow was performing as expected in the level ice, the broken ice field introduced challenges as the broken ice floes were piling up at the underwater hull of the bow.
 Designs were revised and the actual full-scale prototype was produced in Norway, instrumented with measuring equipment in Estonia.

 The real-scale sea trials were conducted in Pärnu in the winter 2024.
 During the trials, the bow was tested in the broken ice channel, in larger broken ice floes and level ice field.
 Experiments provided further insight into ice mechanics and ice-structure interaction.
 Provided both the valuable input for further development of bow design and the validation data to improve the numerical simulation approached.